How to obtain an IP Address for hosting a personal Web server both Students and Departments

 Campus firewalls perform application-specific packet inspection of inbound TCP traffic to ensure protocol validity.

 Please refer to the ResNet section of this website for more information about ResNet firewall traffic.

-Most members of the campus computing community will need to contact the Hostmaster via the Zendesk ticket system or e-mail to obtain a static IP address.
+Most members of the campus computing community will need to contact the Hostmaster via an online request or e-mail to obtain a static IP address.
 Users should provide as much of the following information as possible so as to help process their request in a more timely manner.
 An abbreviated notation for each list item appears in parentheses.

 - Name of person requesting the hostname: (Requestor:)

 - Name of the primary user of the host: (Owner:)